The world's first comprehensive collection of Gibson Vintage J-200s is now on sale!

 [Condition]

-- While the entire body shows weather checking and signs of use, it possesses the distinctive character of vintage instruments.
+- While there is weather checking and signs of use across the entire body, it retains the unique character of a vintage instrument.

 - The neck is neither too thick nor too thin, with a shape that fits comfortably in the hand.